Hornets vs. Wizards Prediction & Picks - November 22

 - Computer Predicted Total: 237.8

-- Charlotte hasn't covered the spread as a 4.5-point favorite or more this season, while Washington covers as an underdog of 4.5 or more 33.3% of the time.
+- The Hornets have been more successful against the spread than the Wizards this season, sporting an ATS record of 6-7-0, compared to the 5-8-0 mark of the Wizards.

-- Washington and its opponents have combined to top the over/under in 69.2% of its games this season (nine of 13), the same percentage as Charlotte and its opponents (nine of 13).
+- Charlotte hasn't covered the spread as a 3.5-point favorite or more this season, while Washington covers as an underdog of 3.5 or more 30% of the time.

-- As a moneyline underdog this year, the Wizards are 1-10, while the Hornets are 0-2 as moneyline favorites.
+- Both Charlotte and Washington games have gone over the point total 69.2% of the time this year.

 Put your picks to the test and bet on the Hornets with BetMGM Sportsbook.